Hypergeometric Functions over Finite Fields: Introduction

-where $N,i_s,j_t,k$ are integers, $\l$ is a fixed parameter, and $y$, $x_m$ are variables.
-It is helpful to distinguish the $_{n+1}F_n$ functions from the actual periods, which correspond to the $_{n+1}P_n$ functions here, in particular when we consider their finite field analogues, which we denote by $_{n+1}\mathbb F_n$ and $_{n+1}\mathbb P_n$, respectively (see definitions \eqref{n+1Pn} and \eqref{general_HGF}).
 In the finite field setting, we use two main methods throughout.
 The first method is calculus-style and is based on the conversion between the classical and finite field settings that is well-known to experts.
 This is summarized in a table in \S \ref{dictionary}.
-In the classical setting, the gamma function satisfies reflection and multiplication formulas (see Theorems \ref{thm:reflect} and \ref{thm:multiplication}), which yield many interesting hypergeometric identities.
+In the classical setting, the gamma function satisfies reflection and multiplication formulas (see Theorems \ref{thm:reflect} and \ref{thm:multiplication}) which yield many interesting hypergeometric identities.
 Roughly speaking, Gauss sums are finite field analogues of the gamma function \cite{Evans91} and they satisfy very similar reflection and multiplication formulas (see \eqref{Gauss1} and Theorem \ref{Hasse Davenport}).
 The technicality in converting identities from the classical setting lies in analyzing the `error terms' associated with Gauss sum computations (which are delta terms here, following Greene's work \cite{Greene}).
-This approach is particularly handy for translating to the finite field setting a classical transformation formula that satisfies the following condition: \begin{quote} ($\ast$) it can be proved using only the binomial theorem, the reflection and multiplication formulas, or their corollaries (such as the Pfaff-Saalsch\"utz formula). \end{quote}
+This approach is particularly handy for translating to the finite field setting a classical transformation formula that satisfies the following condition: \begin{quote} ($\ast$) it can be proved using only the binomial theorem, the reflection and multiplication formulas, or their corollaries (such as the Pfaff-Saalsch\"utz formula { \eqref{eq:pf-s}}). \end{quote}

-For the second method, we rely on the built-in symmetries for the $_{n+1}\mathbb{F}_n$ hypergeometric functions over finite fields, such as the Kummer relations for $_2\F_1$ functions discussed in Section \ref{finitefield}, which are very helpful for many purposes including getting around the error term analysis.
+For the second method, we rely on the built-in symmetries for the $_{n+1}\mathbb{F}_n$ hypergeometric functions over finite fields, such as the Kummer relations for $_2\F_1$ (\S \ref{ss:Kummer}), \bk which are very helpful for many purposes including getting around the error term analysis.